fixingthenet/fxnet-blobber/README.md

  * convert a LibreOffice Odt file into a PDF
  * replace handlerbar placeholders in an OpenOffice document and render it to Postscript
  * crop an image, rotate it 10 degrees, reduce colors to grayscale and output as a pdf
- * identify the position of faces in an image
+ * identify the position of faces in an image (face recognition)

 ## Concept